Economic Accounts for German Forestry

 The accounting results of the Test Enterprise Network Forestry of the Federal Ministry of Food and Agriculture are the starting point for the calculation of key data of the Economic Accounts for German Forestry.
 The economic data collected annually from the participating forestry enterprises of state, corporate and private forest greater than 200 ha forest land, as well as other data sources, are extrapolated for the federal territory.

 The most important data sources for the Economic Accounts for German Forestry are the Test Enterprise Network Forestry of the Federal Ministry of Food and Agriculture (BMEL), data for machine stock structure of the Kuratorium für Waldarbeit und Forsttechnik e.V., price data for timber assortments of the Federal Statistical Office and data on the development of energy prices from the Federal Ministry of Economic Affairs and Energy (BMWi ).

 How did the production value in the German forestry sector come about in the reporting year and how was it used?

-In 2015, the production value of the forestry sector increased by 9.4 % to 5.5 billion Euros compared to the previous year.
+In 2017, the production value of the forestry sector decreased by 2.4 % to 5.22 billion Euros compared to the previous year.

-With 1.45 billion euros the net entrepreneurial income in 2015 increased by 22.7 % compared to the previous year.
-The net entrepreneurial income is thus at a record level.
-However, the forestry sector could only recently generate significant corporate earnings.
+With 1.33 billion euros the net entrepreneurial income in 2017 decreased by 4.0 % compared to the previous year.
+The net entrepreneurial income is, however, still at a high level.
+The forestry sector could only generate significant corporate earnings in recent years.
 Until the mid-2000s, the forestry sector was characterized by losses or only marginal corporate earnings.

 Permanent task 1.2001